-Other income (expense) consists primarily of interest income earned on cash and cash equivalents and available-for-sale investments and interest expense on our loans outstanding with Silicon Valley Bank, or SVB.
+Other income (expense) consists primarily of interest income earned on cash and cash equivalents and available-for-sale investments and interest expense on our Term Loan outstanding with Silicon Valley Bank (SVB) and Solar Capital Ltd. (Solar).

 Critical Accounting Policies and Significant Judgments and Estimates